the-reefshark/tp/docs/UserGuide.md

 ![HomeFolder](images/EditExample2.png)

-Once the command has been entered, the result display shows the result of your command and the KanBug tracker has updated the name, description as well as priority.
+Once the command has been entered, the result display shows the result of your command and the KanBug Tracker has updated the name, description as well as priority.

-Example 2 (No walkthrough provided) : Perhaps then you tried some ways to fix it that didn't work so you want to add a `note` of **Tried a fix using iterator, did not work**.
+Example 2 (No walkthrough provided) : Perhaps then you tried a way to fix it that didn't work so you want to add a `note` of **Tried a fix using iterator, did not work**.

 Type `edit 6 note/Tried a fix using iterator, did not work` as input and press `Enter`.